BuchiEnechukwu/LipidLoweringTherapies/README.md

 ## Task Objectives

-Commissioned as part of the NWL ICS Missions programme, this analysis addresses the following:
+This analysis addresses the following:

 -  **How many patients with existing CVD (secondary prevention) are not on LLT?**
 -  **How many high-risk patients (primary prevention) are not on LLT?**